 Author’s Contributions

-KMR and JCDH wrote the manuscript.
-KMR and JCDH edited the manuscript.
+KMR, MC, and JCDH wrote the manuscript.
+KMR, MC, and JCDH edited the manuscript.
 LMW cultured the N87 cell lines and both strains of H. pylori for co-culture experiments and preformed all co-culture experiments.
 LMW and KMR extracted all DNA and RNA from co-culture experiments.
 NK preformed all DNase and Ribo-Zero treatments.
-KMR designed primers for validating the cagE knockout strain and NK preformed PCR experiments.
 JT graciously donated DNA and RNA for the gastric tissue samples.
-MC created scripts for conducting TPM, z-score and k-means analysis.
+MC performed bioinformatics analyses.
 TJB, LMW, and JCDH contributed to study design and interpretation of results.
 All authors read and approved the final manuscript.

 References